PhMajerus/FIGfonts/README.md

 I converted it to a FIGlet font from the original file.
 It uses characters from the US (437) codepage and ANSI/VT escape sequences for colors to create large colorful 9-rows characters.

+The original TDF file contained several color schemes, but I only converted the blue one for now, as it is mostly intended as a historical reference for my own Beyond Neo font below.

 It works in FIGlet 2.2.5, but the width computation gets confused, so it can only be used for single lines.
 It requires `-w 9999` to avoid misplaced line breaks.
 It does not work at all in TOIlet 0.3, as escape sequences get removed.